TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 - Group 2 denies read and write permissions to S3.

 If you attach both groups to a user, the user will not have permissions to read and write in S3.
 The explicit denial from Group 2 will override the permissions from Group 1.

+So, the user will essentially have the least permissive set of permissions across all the groups they are associated with.
+In this case, the user would not be able to perform any S3 actions due to the explicit denial in Group 2.